xigxog/kubefox/docs/quickstart.md

 ## Deploy

 Awesome!
-You're all set to create your first KubeFox app and deploy it to a KubeFox platform running on the local kind cluster.
-To begin, create a new directory and use Fox to initialize the `hello-world` app.
+You're all set to start the KubeFox Platform on the local kind Cluster and deploy your first App.
+To begin, create a new directory and use Fox to initialize the `hello-world` App.
 Run all subsequent commands from this directory.
 The environment variable `FOX_INFO` tells Fox to to provide additional output about what is going on.
-Employ the `--quickstart` flag to use defaults and create a KubeFox platform named `demo` in the `kubefox-demo` namespace.
+Employ the `--quickstart` flag to use defaults and create a KubeFox Platform named `demo` in the `kubefox-demo` Namespace.

 ```{ .shell .copy }
 export FOX_INFO=true && \